kubernetes-sigs/scheduler-plugins/kep/tbd-peaks-power-aware-scheduling/README.md

 - The benchmark test below captures the overhead resulting from model inferencing latency, which appears to be negligible.
 - The accuracy of the model that captures the relationship between utilization and power relies heavily on the quality of the metrics used for its training.
 The current implementation supports integration with various user-selected metrics providers, such as node-metrics and Kepler
+- PEAKS plugin requires the power model parameters for each cluster node configured with it.
+However, the power model (utilization vs. power consumption) parameters are subjected to change (e.g., increase in the number of CPUs on a node results in a change in the power model) over time.
+To address this, `configmap` is used as a mechanism to pass the updated power model parameters of any cluster node seamlessly.

 ## Design Details